bigearth/bitblog/_posts/2018-03-06-paper-wallet-generator.md

 ![Mnemonic]({{ "/assets/paper-wallet.png" | absolute_url }})

+You can send $BCH to the public address and it will be safely stored offline.
+Later you can use a wallet such as [Bitcoin.com's iOS wallet](https://itunes.apple.com/us/app/bitcoin-wallet-by-bitcoin-com/id1252903728?mt=8) to scap the private key WIF and sweep the coins to that wallet for spending.

+### Options

 Pass in a flag for `--encoding` to change from the default `cashaddr` to `legacy`.
 Also pass in a flag for `--network` to change from the default `mainnet` to `testnet` if you're the type of person who backs up their testnet coins.

 ```